anchalbhalla/Retail-demand-forcasting/README.md

 1. Click on Add project, and add modeler flows.

-2. Enter a name for the SPSS flow > Click from file > Select the .str file
+2. Enter a name for the SPSS flow > Click from file > Select the store1.str file

 3. Replace the data input node if the flow gives an error while running and select the demand.csv_shaped.csv file